hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 use the index.
 [This](https://www.youtube.com/watch?v=BHwzDmr6d7s) video provides a nice illustration.

-Be careful when you read about indices in OLAP.
+Be careful when you read about indexes in OLAP.
 Snowflake, for example, lets you define a primary key.
 You might think that it creates and index and enforces its uniqueness as a well-behaved database would.
 It doesn't.
 Snowflake says in their [documentation](https://docs.snowflake.com/en/sql-reference/constraints-overview) that they use constraints as a documentation feature.
 I am quite sure this has confused many people.
 Seeing duplicates in a primary key column certainly confused me.

 In OLAP databases, you might encounter clustering, partitioning, or some other keys.
-These are columns that usually divide table into chunks.
-If we take our `post` table from previous examples and set clustering key to `updated_at`, the database will ideally create chunks that cover mutually exclusive time intervals of `updated_at` .
+These usually divide table into chunks.
+If we take our `post` table from previous examples and set clustering key to `updated_at` column, the database will ideally create chunks that cover mutually exclusive time intervals of `updated_at` .
 When your query hits a clustering or partitioning key, the database can skip all chunks that do not contain the key.
 If you do not hit the key, it needs to check all partitions.

-If you decide to partition, you should choose a column that you often use to filter it.
+If you decide to partition a table, you should choose a column that you often use to filter it.
 Often, databases will let you define only one partition column, e.g. [BigQuery](https://cloud.google.com/bigquery/docs/partitioned-tables).
 In practice, people often partition by insertion date in append-only tables.
 This makes sense because if data grows